Saraswati: Forms and avatars

-There are many avatars and forms of Goddess Saraswati.
+Many different avatars and forms of Saraswati have been attested in scriptures.

-She is venerated as Mahasaraswati in the Kashmir Shakti Peetha, as Vidhya Saraswati in Basara and Vargal, and as Sharadamba in Sringeri.
+She is venerated as Maha Saraswati in the Kashmir Shakti Peetha, as Vidhya Saraswati in Basara and Vargal, and as Sharadamba in Sringeri.
 In some regions, she is known by her twin identities, Savitri and Gayatri.

 In Shaktism, she takes her Matrika (mother goddess) avatar as Brahmani.
 Saraswati is not just the goddess of knowledge and wisdom, but also the Brahmavidya herself, the goddess of the wisdom of ultimate truth.
-Her Mahavidya forms are Matangi and Tara.
-As Mahavidya, she manifests as:
+Her Mahavidya form is Matangi.